keners27/Project-1/README.md

 |   |__ Resources       # raw data
 ```
 # Questions
-1. Crime
+1. Which state is the safest?
 2. Underemployment
-3. Which Australian state would be the best for children to attend?
+3. Which state would be the best for children to attend?
-4. Housing
+4. Which state is the most affordable for a family?
 5. Based on these criteria which state is best to live in?

 # Datasets